Samuel4949/Samuel4949/README.md

 <h2 align="center">I'm Samuel, a Georgia Tech student majoring in CS.</h2>

-- 🌱 I’m currently interested **Python, Java, Data Science, and anything Machine Learning related!**
+- 🌱 I’m currently interested in **Python, Java, Data Science, and anything Machine Learning related!**

 - 🧐 I love **learning new things and collaborating with others on projects!**